-The New Orleans Saints went into 2014 looking like gangbusters and limped home licking their wounds.
+The New Orleans Saints went into the game looking like gangbusters and limped home licking their wounds.
 The biggest offender was a defense that was supposed to be even better than the earlier version which finished in the Top 10.
 This unit fell and fell hard, ending up in the 31st spot among NFL teams.
 Felling the need for change, Sean Payton and Mickey Loomis started to deal.
 Read More...

 The biggest shock to hit the Saints fan base was the trading of Tight End Jimmy Graham to the Seattle Seahawks.
 While Graham was productive, he was often hampered by injury and his oversize contract didn’t add up.
 New Orleans used their top draft pick on an offensive lineman, Andrus Peat, got max Unger in the deal with Seattle to fill a badly needed Center position, and the Seahawks pick yielded Stephone Anthony , the linebacker out of Clemson.

 Saints tickets will have a different feel in 2015 as New Orleans tries to ease their reliance on the passing game and move towards a solid running game behind Mark Ingram.
 C.J.
 Spiller comes into fill the position Reggie Bush used to hold, a dangerous speed merchant with shifty moves and good hands.
 On the receiving end, the Saints will bank on Marques Colston having one more good season in him and a host of younger players.
 Brandon Cooks comes back from his rookie season and he’ll be a dangerous weapon in the offense.
 Brandon Coleman could be the next coming of Colston and Tight End duties fall into the lap of Benjamin Watson and Josh Hill.